45 BEST Things To Do In Banff In Winter

 Hit the Photography Hotspots of Banff

-Four national parks make up the Canadian Rockies and countless scenic mountain peaks, alpine lakes, and glaciers.
+Multiple national parks make up the Canadian Rockies and countless scenic mountain peaks, alpine lakes, and glaciers.
 Banff, in particular, is one of Canada’s most picturesque places; you’ll definitely want to take a large share of photos.
-You can also partake in a photography tour where they show the best places and how to get the perfect shot.

 There are many great spots to take photos in the winter.
-Vermilion Lakes, Bow Valley Parkway, and Lake Louise are great places to snag a great picture or you can drive all the way up to Jasper for a multitude of more places along the Icefields Parkway!
+Vermilion Lakes, Two Jack Lake, Lake Minnewanka, Cascade Ponds, Bow Valley Parkway, and Lake Louise are great places to snag a great picture.
+Alternatively, you can drive all the way up to Jasper for a multitude of more locations along the Icefields Parkway!

 Johnston Canyon Ice Walk

 The Johnston Canyon walk is the best thing you can do in Banff in winter for free.
 Have you ever stood on a frozen waterfall before?
-Neither had we until the Johnston Canyon hike.
+Neither had we until we hiked Johnston Canyon in the winter.
 Due to the region’s elevation and the sub-zero temperatures of winter, the waterfalls of Johnston Canyon freeze around December.
 Seeing this is a pretty surreal experience and entirely accessible for all.

-An enjoyable activity for families with kids in Banff is tubing at Mt.
-Norquay or Lake Louise Ski Resort.
+Tubing at Mt.
+Norquay or Lake Louise Ski Resort is an enjoyable activity for families with kids in Banff.
 The tubing park offers two daily time slots, and on weekends, there’s often night tubing—just be sure to check the schedule in advance.

 Hike Tunnel Mountain